 Online community management is becoming a new hub for sales and customer service interactions.
 Everyone is turning to online communities for answers, questions, and more.
 They want to reach you on social media, and others who use and enjoy your products.
 It’s vital that you are active in your online community, no matter how big or small it is.
 How you respond and act online tells potential customers a lot of what they want to know, and the absence of engagement may say all they need to know.

 You probably already know you need to be engaging in online community management, but if you have never done it before it can be challenging to know where to start.
-In this article, we’ll cover four ways to get starting in community management.
+In this article, we’ll cover four ways to get started in community management.

 1. Build Your Audience Personas